Welcome Back for Fall 2014!

 OTTERS have more ways to TRIP wisely than ever before:

 - Your current Otter ID card is your free access to all services operated by Monterey-Salinas Transit.
-Go to MST.org or get a rider's guide for more info on routes.
 When you board the bus, swipe your card on the farebox.
 All Students and Employees are eligible.
+Grab a rider's guide or visit MST.org for more info on routes.

 - East Campus residents have a new bus line just for them, called East Campus Express.
-Look for Line 26 in the MST Rider's Guide, or go to MST.org
+Look for Line 26 in the MST Rider's Guide, or visit MST.org

 - Bus schedules and route availability correspond to the academic calendar.
 Check MST.org for holiday, winter and summer break transit availability.